uiisc/uiisc/README.md

 # uiisc.com

-A Template for MyOwnFreeHost based on Bootstrap with multi-language
+A Template for Reseller Site of MyOwnFreeHost based on Bootstrap with Multi-Language

 * author : doudoudzj
 * site : http://uiisc.com